ruricolist/cl-murmurhash/README.txt

 The size of the hash is controlled by *HASH-SIZE*, which can be bound to 32 (the default) or 128.

-Strings are converted to octets using FLEXI-STREAMS:STRING-TO-OCTETS and the external format specified in *EXTERNAL-FORMAT*.
-The default encoding is UTF-8.

 There are two utilities for perfect hashing.
 MAKE-PERFECT-SEED takes a list of objects and tries to find a seed that hashes them all without